Coronavirus Massachusetts District Court – 2021 Update

 That’s where I come in, and try to find an alternative reason for the clerk not to issue the complaint.
 And very often, they will go along with it and we will win.

-More on what a show cause hearing is here.
+More on how Massachusetts defines a show cause hearing is here.

 If you have been called to appear at a Clerk Magistrate’s hearing in any Massachusetts District Court on any criminal charge, please call me today.
 I can absolutely help you through this, and give you the information you need and answer your questions right now.